 Understand your Audience

 When creating a YouTube video, you likely have a target audience in mind.
 Make sure that your keywords and tags appeal to your general demographic characteristics.
 Some demographics will make it a little more challenging to curate the best keywords and tags to ensure that your video stands out.
-In video SEO, segments that are target-heavy will require a lot of tags and keywords.
+In YouTube SEO, segments that are target-heavy will require a lot of tags and keywords.
 Identify the specific contexts where you want the keywords to be used.

 Popular and active categories are always changing with new terminology.
 This can become frustrating.
 Keywords and tags can become “old” and can clog up YouTube search results.
 You can keep your video content relevant in the search engines by refreshing your keywords and tags as time passes and search terms shift.